eMartin0/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

    ./run_container.sh
    docker ps
    ```
-   The script for the reverse proxy should be like this : <br>
+   The script for the reverse proxy should be like this :
    ```bash
    #!/bin/bash
    docker kill static-proxy-srv 2> /dev/null